mpc-qt/mpc-qt/README.md

 >cd ~/src

-Then, make a directory to checkout this git into, and `cd` into that.

->mkdir mpc-qt

->cd mpc-qt

-At this stage you can clone this git repository using the following command:
+Then clone this git repository using the following command:

 >git clone https://github.com/cmdrkotori/mpc-qt.git

-Finally, `cd` into the checked-out repository and run qtcreator.
+Finally, `cd` into the checked-out repository and run qmake+make as usual.

 >cd mpc-qt

->qtcreator mpc-qt.pro

-Use qtcreator's suggested build setup and click "Configure Project", then press the big green arrow button in the bottom-left corner.
-After this, the executable should be in `~/src/mpc-qt/build-mpc-qt...`.

-Now you can create a desktop entry with the provided script, for the purposes of sticking a shortcut to mpc-qt on your desktop. (requires Python 3.)

->./generate-localinstall-desktop.py

-This will search the file system for the needed binaries and create the file `Media Player Classic Qute Theater.desktop`, a usuable `.desktop` file, even if you forgot to (or can't) run ldconfig.
+>qmake

+>make -j *threads*

+>sudo make install

 You're done!
 Later on, performing a git pull from inside the source code directory will get the latest changes.

 >git pull origin master

-Then in Qt Creator, select `Build->Rebuild All`, and run mpc-qt as you were.
-Do this regularly to keep your local build up to date.
+Rebuild by following the qmake+make steps as described above.

 ## Compiling on Windows